How to Plan the Micro Wedding of Your Dreams

 They Help You Save Money

 One of the reasons why micro weddings are popular is that you can recreate that luxe wedding feel on a smaller budget.
-With fewer guests, you can save money on costs that typically rise sharply — like venue booking and catering.
+With fewer guests, you can save money on costs that typically rise sharply.

-When you’re dealing with a guest list of 25 versus 250, it’s easier to create the experience you love for less.
-Think about all the other areas where you can scale down your costs, like floral arrangements, wedding favors, and digital wedding invitations.
+When you’re dealing with a guest list of 25 versus 250, it’s easier to create the experience you love for less or DIY the day without a wedding planner.
+Think about all the other areas where you can scale down your costs too, like floral arrangements, wedding favors, and invitations.

 Micro weddings can often be shorter than a more traditional wedding ceremony and reception, which also brings down costs.
-Perhaps you can hire your photographer at an hourly rate, and maybe even scale down your food options by hosting your wedding later in the evening or over brunch.
+Perhaps you can hire your wedding photographer at an hourly rate and maybe even scale down your food options by hosting your wedding later in the evening or over brunch.

 This isn’t to say that all intimate celebrations are budget affairs, however.
-While some couples look to save money and create a more relaxed mood, others take the opportunity to add more luxurious touches to their wedding day.
+While some couples look to save money and create a more relaxed mood, others take the opportunity to add more luxurious touches to their wedding experience — like making it a weekend getaway or hiring a renowned wedding videographer to capture every detail.

 You Have a Greater Choice of Wedding Locations